Skip to Main Content

 • Books for your research and are likely to use it in teaching or recommend it to students, please use the Book Suggestion service to obtain it.

 • Textbooks for your teaching.
 While the distinction between regular ebooks and textbooks is not always clear, if a book is branded as a textbook or targeted as a key undergraduate text then it may be provided on a different - much more expensive - licensing model to normal ebooks.
-If you think the book you want to use may be a textbook, check with Grant.
+If you think the book you want to use may be classed as a textbook, check with me.

 • Popular fiction/non-fiction or literary fiction for teaching.
 These may be sold to individuals as ebooks (e.g. Kindle books) but are not generally available for institutions to buy.
 In this case the best we can often do is provide a few print copies and you may need to request extracts or ask students to purchase copies.